Vakhid Masudov

-Vakhid Masudov (Вахид Юнусұлы Масудов, Vahid İunusūly Masudov; born 10 October 1959) is a Kazakh football coach and a former midfielder who is the head coach of Aksu.
-He played for the national team of Kazakhstan.
-Master of Sports of the USSR (1986).
-Has a coaching category "A".
+Vakhid Yunusovich Masudov (Вахид Юнусович Масудов; born 10 October 1959) is a Kazakh football coach and former midfielder who is the head coach of Aksu.
+He played for the Kazakhstan national football team.
+Born in modern-day Taraz, Masudov is named Master of Sports of the Soviet Union (1986) and has the coaching category "A".

 Career

-In the spring of 1977 he made his debut in the team of masters «Khimik» (Dzhambul).
+In the spring of 1977, Masudov made his debut in the Dzhambul "Khimik" (now FC Taraz) masters team.

-A year later, he moved to the «Xorazm» team from Xonqa, where he was recommended by ex-Khimik player Christopher Kaskinidi.
-Returning to Dzhambul in the fall of 1978, he received a summons to the military registration and enlistment office and went to serve in a team from Kyzylorda «Orbita».
+A year later, he moved to the Xorazm FK Urganch team from Xonqa, where he was recommended by ex-Khimik player Christopher Kaskinidi.
+Returning to Dzhambul, in the fall of 1978, he received a summons to the military registration and enlistment office and went to serve in a team from Kyzylorda, the "Orbita" (now FC Kaisar).

-In 1980, «Kairat's» mentor Igor Semyonovich Volchok called him to him, who created a team in Alma-Ata for the future.
-On 7 April 1980, Masudov made his debut for Kairat in the top league of the USSR Championship against «Dynamo» Tbilisi.
+In 1980, FC Kairat mentor Igor Volchok called him to himself, and later went on to create a team in Alma-Ata.
+On 7 April 1980, Masudov made his debut for Kairat in the top league of the Soviet Championship against Dinamo Tbilisi.
 In the second round of the 1980 season, he became a solid base player.
 He was the captain and leader of the team.

-In 1990, spent one season for the «Terek».
-In 1991 he returned to «Kairat», for which he spoke for another 2 seasons.
+In 1990, he spent one season for the "Terek" FC (now FC Akhmat Grozny).
+In 1991, he returned to "Kairat", for which he played for another 2 seasons.

-On 1 June 1992, he made his debut for the national team of «Kazakhstan» in his home game against the national team of «Turkmenistan» in the Tournament for the Central Asian Cup.
-In total, he spent 10 matches for the national team, was the captain of the national team.
+On 1 June 1992, he made his debut for the Kazakhstan national football team in its home game against the Turkmenistan national football team for the Central Asian Cup.
+In total, he played in 10 matches for the national team, and was the captain of the national team.

-In 1993 he played for the «Dostyk club», from where in the autumn of 1993 he left to play in Germany in the «Oberliga» club «Preussen 07 Hameln».
+In 1993, Masudov played for the "FC Dostyk", from where in the autumn of 1993, he left to play in Germany in the Oberliga Club "Preussen 07 Hameln".
 He also played for the German club Göttingen 05.

-After returning from Germany, he became a playing coach at the «Aktobenets» club.
-In 1995 he played in «Elimai».
+After returning from Germany, he became a playing coach at the FC Aktobenets (now FC Aktobe).
+In 1995, he played for FC Yelimay.